 - Is there a potential the creditors could apply for a creditors petition – i.e. a bankruptcy?

-- Do you have income to service the new loan?
+- Do you have the income to service the new loan?

-However, in all these cases I would recommend obtaining specialist advice in relation to your credit defaults, and the available finance option.
+However, in all these cases I would recommend obtaining specialist bad credit home loan about your credit defaults, and the available finance option.
 Both these cases above require immediate action and we recommend discussing your options with us by calling 1300 796 850.